-Ahead of the firm’s training contract application deadline, Reed Smith trainee Roch Glowacki reflects on what he learned during six-months at firm’s client
+Ahead of the firm’s vac scheme application deadline, Reed Smith trainee Roch Glowacki reflects on what he learned during six-months at firm’s client

 The life of a trainee solicitor is changing.
 As innovation leads to smarter ways of working at elite law firms, expect less photocopying and more opportunities to develop greater business savvy.
 A conversation with Roch Glowacki, a second-year trainee at Reed Smith, illustrates the shift that is taking place.